Kick start your employee wellness plan with these 13 ideas!

 If you don’t provide paid sick time, then expect unwell staff to turn up and attempt to work.
 That means they’ll infect others, who’ll infect even more, and before you know it, you’re faced with a workplace epidemic.
 Genuinely encourage staff to stay home when they’re unwell.
 It’s best for everyone.
 These simple but effective employee wellness program ideas will ensure your team are on track for a healthy, happy and productive year.

-Learn more about employee wellness program communication
+Learn more about employee wellness communication